gtauzin/kedro-dagster/docs/pages/api.md

 ### `KedroProjectTranslator`

-Translates an entire Kedro project into a Dagster code location, orchestrating the translation of pipelines, datasets, resources, jobs, schedules, sensors, and loggers.
+Translates an entire Kedro project into a Dagster code location, orchestrating the translation of pipelines, datasets, hooks, and loggers.

 ::: kedro_dagster.translator.KedroProjectTranslator